Incentivising conservation through biodiversity-linked micropayments

 Challenge

-As overfishing, coastal pollution and climate change drain ocean productivity, coastal communities increasingly struggle to maintain their livelihoods or find alternative streams of income to fishing and hunting.
-Yet, these income streams drive marine biodiversity and habitat loss while reducing the value of related ecosystem services such as tourism.
-In parallel, efforts supporting marine management and conservation work are often ineffective when there is minimal stakeholder support and a lack of funds for monitoring and enforcement.
+As overfishing, coastal pollution and climate change drain ocean productivity, many coastal communities increasingly struggle to maintain their livelihoods or find viable alternatives to fishing and hunting.
+Limited economic options often push them to rely even more heavily on destructive practices, accelerating biodiversity and habitat loss while weakening the ecosystem services they depend on.
+In parallel, marine management and conservation efforts are often ineffective due to limited stakeholder buy-in and a lack of funds for monitoring and enforcement.

 Solution